Classifying spaces and the Lascar group: Examples

 \section{Examples}

 In this section, we illustrate the shift in perspective afforded by Theorem \ref{thm:mainthm} by computing $\Gal_L(T)$ for some familiar theories $T$.
-In fact, we do a bit more: we show that in most of these examples, $|\Mod(T)|$ is aspherical and thus, as discussed in Remark \ref{rmk:kgn}, the entire homotopy type of $|\Mod(T)|$ is characterized by its fundamental group $\pi_1(|\Mod(T)|) = \Gal_L(T)$.
-In Example \ref{eg:torsor} we are unable to determine the complete homotopy type, and we do not know whether this example is apsherical.
+In fact, we do a bit more: we show that in all of these examples, $|\Mod(T)|$ is aspherical and thus, as discussed in Remark \ref{rmk:kgn2}, the entire homotopy type of $|\Mod(T)|$ is characterized by its fundamental group $\pi_1(|\Mod(T)|) \cong \Gal_L(T)$.